-- Billing/Credit complaints12: includes billing errors, incorrect billing of fees and charges, failure to receive relevant government rebates, high billing, credit collection, disconnection and reconnection, and restriction due to billing discrepancy. - Marketing complaints: includes advertising campaigns, contract terms, sales techniques and misleading conduct. - Transfer complaints: includes failure to transfer customer within a certain time period, disruption of supply due to transfer and billing problems directly associated with the transfer (e.g. delay in billing, double billing). - Other complaints: includes poor service, privacy consideration, failure to respond to complaints, and health and safety issues.
+- Billing/Credit complaints: means a complaint regarding overcharging, prices, payment terms and methods, and debt recovery practices.
+This category may include billing errors, incorrect billing of fees and charges, failure to receive relevant government rebates, high billing, credit collection, disconnection and reconnection, and restriction due to billing discrepancy, but is not limited to these examples. - Marketing complaints: means a complaint associated with a retailer's actions in seeking to sign up a small customer for a market contract, and may include matters such as the nature of the approach or conduct, advertising campaigns, contract terms, sales techniques and misleading conduct, but is not limited to such examples. - Transfer complaints: means a complaint associated with the financial responsibility for a customer's NMI or MIRN being transferred to a market contract with either an existing or new retailer and may include, but is not limited to, failure to transfer within a certain time period, disruption of supply due to transfer and billing problems directly associated with the transfer (e.g. delay in billing, double billing). - Other complaints: means any complaints about the quality and timeliness of retail service, other than a billing complaint, marketing complaint or a transfer complaint.
+Examples include poor service, privacy consideration, failure to respond to complaints, and health and safety issues.